 Veronique de Rugy is a senior research fellow at the Mercatus Center at George Mason University.

 Alexandra DeSanctis is a staff writer for National Review and a visiting fellow at the Ethics and Public Policy Center.

 Michael Brendan Dougherty is a senior writer at National Review Online.

 Ross Douthat is a National Review contributing editor.

 Caroline Downey is a news writer for National Review Online.

 Zachary Evans is a news writer for National Review Online.
-He is a veteran of the Israeli Defense Forces and a trained violist.
+He is also a violist, and has served in the Israeli Defense Forces.

 Nicholas Frankovich is a deputy managing editor of National Review.